francescodc87/ipaPy2/README.md

-Depending on the size of the database and the dataset, computing all possible biochemical connections can be extremely computational demanding and drastically increase the computation time needed for the annotation.
+Depending on the size of the database and the dataset, computing all possible biochemical connections can be extremely computationally demanding and can drastically increase the computation time needed for the annotation.
 For this reason, a precomputed list of biochemical connections based on the database provided (computed based on 'reaction' or 'connections' mode) is included in the library and can be used directly without the need of computing the biochemical connections.

 ```python